sordinho/Group-J---Digital-Student-Record/README.md

     - ``` docker run --hostname docker-desktop --rm -p 80:80 groupj/digital_student_record ```
     - More details [HERE](/docker-utils/v2.0/README.md)

+## Usernames and password
+Usernames and passwords for testing purposes can be found [HERE](USERNAMES.md)

 ## Use cases, Personas collection

 [Use cases](/UseCases/)